Test Your Toys and Childcare Articles for CPSIA!

-Berkeley Analytical (BkA) is ready to help manufacturers, importers, distributors, and retailers of children’s products meet their Consumer Product Safety Improvement Act (CPSIA) of 2008 obligations.
-We analyze toys, child care articles, furniture components, and other products and materials for their content of the six phthalate esters identified in the CPSIA regulation.
-BkA can also aid you in differentiating between materials that require testing and materials that may not require testing.
-We have state-of-the-art instrumentation consisting of cryogenic milling, accelerated solvent extraction, and high sensitivity GC/MS, and we are accredited to the U.S. CPSC and U.S. EPA methods used to extract and analyze products for phthalate esters.
-We also have an ISO/IEC 17025 accredited laboratory partner if you need lead analysis of your children’s products.
+Berkeley Analytical (BkA) is ready to help manufacturers, importers, distributors, and retailers of children’s products meet their Consumer Product Safety Improvement Act (CPSIA) obligations.
+We are a CPSC-Accepted Testing Laboratory for phthalate esters.
+We analyze toys, child care articles, furniture components, and other products and materials for their content of the eight phthalate esters identified in the final version of the CPSIA regulation.
+We have state-of-the-art instrumentation consisting of accelerated solvent extraction, and high sensitivity GC/MS. We are accredited to the U.S. CPSC and U.S. EPA methods used to extract and analyze products for phthalate esters.
+These methods are CPSC-CH-C1001-09.4 and U.S. EPA 8270E combined with U.S. EPA 3545A for extraction.

-Compliance with CPSIA is mandatory! – The CPSIA is a sweeping new law that directly impacts manufacturers and importers of toys and child care articles, and even includes those who make and donate products to charities.
-Additionally, big retailers are taking this law seriously and are requiring their suppliers to show proof of compliance.
+The CPSIA directly impacts manufacturers and importers of toys and child care articles, and even includes those who make and donate products to charities.
+Many big retailers are taking this law seriously and are requiring their suppliers to show proof of compliance.
 The CPSC defines a children’s product as one designed or intended primarily for children 12 years of age or younger.
 Thus, toys, clothes, furniture, books, jewelry, blankets, games, CDs/DVDs, strollers, and footwear may all be considered children’s products.
 Packaging that is intended to be reused, or used in conjunction with a child care article or with a children’s toy while playing is also subject to the law.
-The CPSC has identified materials that need testing and other materials that may not require testing.

 Because the term consumer product includes components of an article, the CPSC has interpreted the law to apply to each component part of any children’s article.
-Further, the CPSC has ruled that phthalate testing may be limited to those plastic parts or other product parts which could conceivably contain phthalates.
+Further, the CPSC has ruled that phthalate testing is only required for those plastic parts or other product parts which could conceivably contain phthalates.
 The benefits of this component approach are to provide greater protection for children and also to significantly reduce manufacturers’ testing costs in many cases.

 • Di-(2-ethylhexyl) phthalate (DEHP)